Measurement of the angle between jet axes in pp collisions at $\sqrt{s} = 5.02$ TeV: Introduction

 A third way to define the jet axis corresponds to reclustering the jet (initially clustered with the anti-$k_{\rm T}$ algorithm and $E$ recombination scheme) with the Cambridge\textendash{}Aachen (C/A) algorithm~\cite{Dokshitzer:1997in,Wobisch:1998wt} ensuring that the resulting jet includes all constituents from the original jet.
 The C/A algorithm clusters particles exclusively based on their spatial separation (in the $y$\textendash{}$\varphi$ plane) without taking into account their energies/momenta.
 Thus, particles closest in distance are clustered first, which results in an angular-ordered clustering sequence.
 Subsequently, the constituents are recombined with the Winner-Takes-All (WTA) transverse-momentum recombination scheme~\cite{Bertolini:2013iqa}.
 This consists of going through the clustering history and combining the pair of prongs in each $2 \rightarrow 1$ merging by assigning to the merged branch the direction of the harder of the two prongs and transverse momentum (\pT) corresponding to the sum of the two transverse momenta.
 The WTA scheme is infrared and collinear (IRC) safe and the resulting axis is insensitive to soft radiation at leading power of \DeltaR, which makes it amenable to perturbative calculations~\cite{Cal:2019gxa}.

 The \DeltaR{} observable is IRC safe and can be analytically calculated~\cite{Cal:2019gxa}.
-The sensitivity of \DeltaR{} to non-perturbative effects can be controlled by changing the pair of axes that are used to determine the observable and also by varying the grooming.
+The sensitivity of \DeltaR{} to non-perturbative effects can be controlled by changing the pair of axes that are used to determine the observable and also by varying the grooming and the jet resolution parameter.
 For instance, the difference between the Standard and Groomed axes specifically probes the influence of the groomed soft wide-angle radiation on the jet direction.
+Similarly, the WTA axis constitutes a robust reference against soft-radiation effects.
+The angle between the WTA and Standard/SD axes offers a proxy for studying how the fragmenting parton that initiated the jet gets distributed inside the jet cone.
 Consequently, this observable can be used both to test the performance of analytic predictions and to constrain non-perturbative models used in event generators.

 The \DeltaR{} is sensitive to Transverse-Momentum-Dependent (TMD) physics~\cite{Cal:2019gxa}.
 The leading hadronization correction for \DeltaR{} is related to the non-perturbative component of the Collins\textendash{}Soper\textendash{}Sterman (CSS) evolution kernel or rapidity anomalous dimension.
 Here, leading means logarithmically enhanced in the calculation of \DeltaR, in contrast to other nonperturbative components that are not logarithmically enhanced and thus expected to be small.
 The CSS kernel is a process-independent non-perturbative function constrained from fits to measured data that governs the non-perturbative evolution in rapidity and encodes information about soft-gluon exchanges between partons in vacuum~\cite{Vladimirov:2020umg}.
 As such, extractions from diverse physics processes such as Drell\textendash{}Yan and semi-inclusive deep-inelastic scattering~\cite{Landry:2002ix,Sun:2014dqm,Bacchetta:2017gcc,Bertone:2019nxa} should adequately describe the hadronization corrections for the jet substructure observable presented in this study.
 This measurement can be included in future global fits to further constrain the CSS kernel.
 Furthermore, it has been proposed that the CSS kernel can be determined from lattice QCD~\cite{Ebert:2018gzl,Shanahan:2020zxr}, and such results can be benchmarked with our measurements.